SECTION 1: Library Mission

 - Texas Drivers License or ID must be presented each and every time a laptop is checked out.

-The Round Rock Public Library also offers Chromebooks for one (1) week check out.
+The Round Rock Public Library also offers Chromebooks for a two (2) week checkout.

 - Chromebooks can be put on hold but cannot be renewed.